 Most states require contractors to carry worker’s compensation and liability insurance, as well as particular bonds while holding a contractor license.
 Check with your state’s licensing body to determine what you’ll need to carry.

-Here are the requirements for licensing in each particular state.
+Below are the requirements for contractor licensing in each particular state.
 You’ll find the requirements for general contractors and subcontractors, the penalties for working without the appropriate license, and how licensing can affect mechanics lien rights.

 Contractor licensing in Alabama is a function of the Alabama Licensing Board for General Contractors.
 Established in 1935, the board oversees more than 8,000 state-licensed contractors, administers trade exams, and establishes the requirements for licensing.